 How to Immigrate to the US

 Direct immigration involves a much shorter path to a Green Card, and in most cases, entails receiving an immigrant US visa.
 The immigrant visa can be obtained both while living in US territory or outside the US.
-For example, in Russia, immigrant visas are issued only at the US Embassy in Moscow.
 The interview in the embassy is one of the most crucial stages in the process, and is where you have to provide specific reasons for your petition.